Industrial and Organizational Psychology Master's Program

 The I/O psychology graduate students are assigned office space that is equipped with computers and Internet access.
 Graduate students participating in research have access to UT Arlington’s Industrial and Organizational Psychology Research Lab (The I/O Lab).
 I/O psychology graduate students also have keyed access to departmental undergraduate and graduate computer labs.
 The University has additional computer laboratory facilities open to all students at locations across campus.
 Students in the I/O psychology graduate program study and conduct graduate research in a department that makes every effort to help students develop their knowledge and skill in basic or applied areas to their fullest potential.

 The Psychology Department uses modern audiovisual technology in the classroom and is equipped with computer facilities for undergraduate and graduate research.
-There is an in-house multimedia lab available to graduate students and faculty for preparation of research and coursework presentations.
+There is an in-house multimedia lab available to graduate students and faculty for the preparation of research and coursework presentations.

 Department assistantships and fellowships are NOT currently available for students in the I/O Psychology M.S. program.
 Students in the M.S. program may be eligible for scholarships, loans or may find paid internship opportunities with local businesses.